basher/Web-UI-Boilerplate/ui/README.md

     - `.stylelintrc`
     - `.prettierrc`

-### Git commit hooks
-- Configured using `husky` and `lint-staged` to ensure no linting errors are committed to the remote codebase.
-- Run `yarn prepare` from `ui` directory to install husky shell script.Do this ONCE after cloning the repo.

 > NOTES:
 > - `Eslint` errors will only be shown in VSCode if you open VSCode from the project root directory, not a parent directory.
 > - In order for `.eslintignore` to work correctly, there's a custom `.vscode/settings.json` in the root directory which defines the correct working directory (i.e. `ui` sub-directory).